Do you know your bouldering from your belays? Your rock over from your dyno?

 When it comes to bouldering in Northern Ireland, Boulder World Belfast is a heavyweight.
 As the biggest (and as they would argue, quite convincingly, the best) bouldering gym in NI, Boulder World Belfast has that perfect mix of challenging routes for competition climbers, and entry-level problems for beginners.
 They also have an active calendar of community events, competitions, coaching, and welcome sessions, ensuring everyone’s needs are covered.

 Where Boulder World Belfast also excels is their range of facilities.
 With a comprehensive range of boulders that are regularly reset, which also include state of the art grips and volumes, as well as training rooms, a well-stocked shop, and a café for climbers to relax and chat, members really do benefit from the size and reputation of this excellent venue.

 “From day one we have tried to ensure we provide the facilities and environment to allow every single person who comes to our wall to very simply have ‘the best day ever…” It’s really that simple.

 And that’s it!

 We hope we answered all of your questions regarding the best bouldering gyms in the UK, and that you may now have an answer to the question “what is the best bouldering near me?”

-If you feel we missed anyone off, or if you spotted your local climbing wall and want to champion them as one of the best in the country, be sure to get in touch by leaving a comment below.
+If you feel we missed anyone off, or if you spotted your local climbing wall and want to champion them as one of the best in the country, be sure to get in touch.

 We’d also love to hear from you on social media: spread the word by liking and sharing this article on Facebook and Twitter!